vmware-tanzu/velero/site/content/docs/master/restic.md

 ### Backup

-1. The main Velero backup process checks each pod that it's backing up for the annotation specifying a restic backup should be taken (`backup.velero.io/backup-volumes`)
+1. Based on configuration, the main Velero backup process uses the opt-in or opt-out approach to check each pod that it's backing up for the volumes to be backed up using restic.
 1. When found, Velero first ensures a restic repository exists for the pod's namespace, by:
     - checking if a `ResticRepository` custom resource already exists
     - if not, creating a new one, and waiting for the `ResticRepository` controller to init/check it